 1. Complete the International Student Application online or download and mail.
 Applications must include $40 application fee and a copy of your passport/visa.

-2. Send original official transcripts of all secondary schools (with graduation date) and universities directly to the Office of Admissions at the University of Southern Indiana for the purpose of determining eligibility for admission to USI.
+2. Send original official transcripts of all secondary schools and universities directly to the Office of Admissions at the University of Southern Indiana for the purpose of determining eligibility for admission to USI.
 All credentials must be in English.

 Note: The University of Southern Indiana will inform students if a course evaluation report from one of the evaluation agencies listed below is needed to complete the admission process.

-3. Send an official (photocopy not acceptable) TOEFL score report verifying a minimum total score of 525 (paper test) or 197 (computerized test) or 71 (Internet based), or official APIEL score report verifying a minimum score of 3, or official IELTS verifying a minimum score of 6.
-The TOEFL code for USI is 1335.
+3. Send an official (photocopy not acceptable) TOEFL score report verifying a minimum total score of 525 (paper test) or 197 (computerized test) or 71 (Internet based), or official APIEL score report verifying a minimum score of 3, or official IELTS verifying a minimum score of 6, or your Cambridge English: Advanced (CAE) statements of results with a minimum Grade C. The TOEFL code for USI is 1335.
 If English is your native language, USI requires either the ACT or SAT score.